tebru/gson-php/docs/Types.md

 Types
 =====

-All types are handled by the `PhpType` class.
+All types are handled by the `TypeToken` class.
 This allows normalizing types (int vs integer) and defining generic types.
 You should not have to interact with this class too often, but any type provided as a string will ultimately be routed through this class.